 We loved the kitchenettes in the units with enough cookware and supplies to make breakfasts and light meals to enjoy on our balcony.
 There is a kettle in each room.

 Even at an affordable rate, they generously supplied soft towels, bar soap, shampoo/body wash, kitchen soap and sponges, kitchen towels, etc. Each unit also has a laundry line on the balcony.
 Nice touch!
 The rooms get serviced daily when you are exploring.

 The units and surrounding property are immaculately clean!
 There is a pool with loungers but we didn’t use it.
-There are four different Wi-Fi routers on the property and we found the Wi-Fi to be pretty reliable from our various rooms.
+There are four different Wi-Fi routers on the property and we found the Wi-Fi to be pretty reliable in our various rooms.

 The villa is within a five minutes walk to Perissa Beach, with nearby mini-markets for supplies, beachfront restaurants, transport rentals, and local bus stops.
 We found this area to be more charming, and quiet, with better beaches and nicer dining experiences than on Kamari.